-Step 3: Display the overhead transparency, Map of Hinds Cave.
-Point out that the cave is located on the Pecos River and have students locate this area on a map or Texas.
-Step 4: Distribute the Comparing Two Cultures graphic organizer.
+Step 4: Display Map of Hinds Cave.
+Point out that the cave is located on the Pecos River and have students locate this area on a map of Texas.

+Step 5: Distribute the Comparing Two Cultures graphic organizer.
 Explain that students will compare their own culture to that of Hinds Cave by filling out the Comparing Two Cultures graphic organizer, then use the information they collected to write a comparison-contrast essay on the two cultures.

-Explain that Hinds Cave is protected beneath a prominent limestone overhang and because it exists in a semiarid region of Texas where the dry climate has produced almost perfect preservation conditions, archeologists have found a wealth of information about the people who camped there over the centuries.
+Step 6: Explain that Hinds Cave is protected beneath a prominent limestone overhang and because it exists in a semiarid region of Texas where the dry climate has produced almost perfect preservation conditions, archeologists have found a wealth of information about the people who camped there over the centuries.
 Objects found intact in Hinds Cave include artifacts, such as intricate tools, weapons, basketry, sandals, wood, and chipped stone.
 Also found were more than 2,000 well preserved coprolites which tell us much about what these people ate.

-Step 5: Distribute student copies of the Comparing Two Cultures graphic organizer.
-If necessary, display an overhead transparency of the graphic organizer to help students get started.
+Step 7: Distribute student copies of the Comparing Two Cultures graphic organizer.
+If necessary, display the image of the graphic organizer to help students get started.
 To fill in the first two sections of the organizer, students will need access to their Texas history textbooks, the Texas Almanac, or some other source of information that can help them describe the location and climate where they live.
 Have students work with a partner to fill in the rest of their graphic organizers.

-Step 6: Using their completed graphic organizers for reference, have students write a comparison-contrast essay on their own culture and that of Hinds Cave.
+Step 8: Using their completed graphic organizers for reference, have students write a comparison-contrast essay on their own culture and that of Hinds Cave.